ARK4120 – Hunters, Gatherers, early Farmers and Stone Age Technology

 - identify the various types of raw material types used in the manufacture of stone tools

-Instruction regarding the essential attributes of flakes, blades, knapping debris, cores and various tool types will be emphasized.
+Instruction regarding the essential attributes of flakes, blades, knapping debris, cores and various tool types will be emphasized, as will technological traits of pottery technology.

 This course has a very prominent practical component where you will put into operation what you have learned in the lectures.
 In the laboratories prepared bags of selected materials and accompanying work sheets will be distributed.
 These weekly meetings are meant to be informal and a lively discussion of the selected material, the technology and its social links is encouraged.

-When you have completed this course you will have the necessary initial foundation information to allow you to work on lithic collections from any stone using period worldwide, and draw valid and defendable conclusions as to production and wider social aspects of manufacture and use of that assemblage.
+- Obtain the relevant skills to scientifically study museum collections from any stone or raw material using period worldwide, and draw valid and defendable conclusions as to production and wider social aspects of manufacture and use of that assemblage.

 Students who are admitted to study programmes at UiO must each semester register which courses and exams they wish to sign up for in Studentweb.